 Betterment is a website that enables investors to invest in stock and bond exchange traded funds (ETFs).
-But rather than picking the individual ETFs, Betterment picks them for you based on an asset allocation that you select.
+But rather than picking the individual ETFs, Betterment picks them for you based on an asset allocation you select.
 As an investor, all you have to do is decide how much of your investment you want in stocks and how much in bonds.
 And if you need some help with that decision, Betterment has several tools that can offer you some guidance.

 Betterment is a registered investment advisor, and securities in customer accounts are protected up to $500,000 by the SIPC.

 How Betterment Works

-After you signup, you link your checking account to Betterment.
-Linking your checking account enables you to make online contributions and withdrawals from your Betterment account.
-You can then either make individual contributions whenever you’d like, or set up a recurring contribution.
+After you sign up, you will link your checking account to Betterment.
+Doing so enables you to make online contributions and withdrawals from your Betterment account.
+You can then either make individual contributions whenever you’d like or set up a recurring contribution.
 This makes monthly investments and dollar-cost averaging very easy.

-As you can see from the above image, setting up a one-time transfer or a recurring transfer takes just a few clicks of the mouse.
+As you can see from the above image, setting up a one-time or recurring transfer takes just a few clicks of the mouse.

-You can then change your allocation (limit one change per day) anytime you want.
+You can then change your allocation anytime you want (limited to one change per day).
 Using your age and income range, you can compare your asset allocation to others similarly situated.
-Betterment also shows you the potential upside and downside of your allocation over one and ten years. and it offers a handy sliding scale to show you the likely outcomes of different allocation decisions (see image below):
+Betterment also shows you the potential upside and downside of your allocation over one and ten years.
+And it offers a handy sliding scale to show you the likely outcomes of different allocation decisions (see image below):

-Betterment invests your funds in you money in 8 different ETFs.
+Betterment invests your funds in 8 different ETFs.
 Six of the ETFs invest in stocks, and two invest in bonds.
 Here are the eight ETFs, along with the percentage of your money invested in each:

 The portion of your total investment allocated to stocks is invested in the following six ETFs: